TrongNguyen10/NamPhuong_Exercises/README.md

+# To run Project
+The node_modules folder has been ignored due to its size and long pushing time.
+To test run the project, open github's codespace terminal and run the "npm run dev" command or clone the project and install node_modules .

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.